Q: What is Amazon WorkSpaces?

 Q: Will snapshots of an encrypted user volume also be encrypted?

-Yes.
+A: Yes.
 All snapshots of the user volume will be encrypted using the same key that was used to encrypt the user volume of the WorkSpace when it was created.
 The user volume once encrypted stays encrypted throughout its lifecycle.
-Please note that Amazon WorkSpaces does not take snapshots of the root volume of a running WorkSpace.

 Q: Can I rebuild an Amazon WorkSpace that has been encrypted?